Code360In/katacoda-scenarios-32/php and mysql/step1.md

 `docker logs mysql`{{execute}}

-The container log should show the following message when the initialization is completed `MySQL init process done.
+The container log should show the following message when the initialization is completed.

+`MySQL init process done.
 Ready for start up.`